mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Bidder deposits are not uniquely identified by any non-fungible tokens, and bidder information is fixed when its deposit utxo is created.

-TODO: FeeEscrow

 ### Bidder deposits

-To indicate an interest to participate in an auction, each bidder should deposit some ADA under the auction's bidder deposit validator, identifying the bidder in the bid deposit's utxo datum.
+To indicate an interest in participating in an auction, each bidder should deposit some ADA under the auction's bidder deposit validator, identifying the bidder in the bid deposit's utxo datum.